cloud-66-internal/help.cloud66.com/_rails/how-to-guides/rack-servers/thin-rack-server.md

 custom_web: bundle exec thin start --socket /tmp/web_server.sock --pid /tmp/web_server.pid -e $RACK_ENV
 {% endhighlight %}

+You **should not** daemonize the `custom_web` process.
+In other words, please do not use the `-d` or `-daemonize` flags in your initialization string.
+Please also make sure your config file does not enable daemonization.

+We do not support old-style daemonization because it is more reliable to allow the system's process manager (systemd) to handle persistent processes.

 ## Controlling Thin with systemd

 Cloud 66 uses the following signals to control Thin: